skarpushin/summerb/summerb-easycrud/README.md

 ## Add custom code before and/or after default CRUD methods logic

 There are few ways to do so:
-* Use `EasyCrudWireTap` mechanism to supply pre/post code for each CRUD method -- this my preferred way of doing so because it fits well within OCP design principle and seems like easiest way of achieving the goal.
-Validation and Authorization is implemented as WireTaps
+* Use `EasyCrudWireTap` mechanism to supply pre/post code for each CRUD method -- this is my preferred way of doing so because it fits well within OCP design principle and seems like easiest way of achieving the goal.
+Validation and Authorization are implemented as WireTaps
 * Subclass `EasyCrudServiceImpl` and override needed methods
 * Create Wrapper class that implements Service interface but that delegates all impl to real impl, and put your code around calls to actual impl